Euro zone bond yields tick higher as central banks hike rates

 "Gilts remain in focus today and could drive the broader market after yesterday's sell-off on the back of above consensus inflation figures," said Hauke Siemssen, rates strategist at Commerzbank, in a note to clients.

-Italy's 10-year bond yield IT10YT=RR was up 1 bp at 4.066% on Thursday.
+Italy's 10-year bond yield IT10YT=RR was up 5 bps at 4.097%.
 It is seen as the benchmark for the more indebted countries in the euro zone.

 Yields were largely unmoved by testimony from U.S. Federal Reserve Chair Jerome Powell in front of Congress on Wednesday, in which he said two more 25 bp rate hikes by the end of the year "is a pretty good guess" of what will happen.